 True to its acronym, TNA Wrestling had dancing women in cages to fulfill this role when they started out.
 Truer to what the letters actually stand for, some wrestlers took exception to it, forming "Bitch Slap" in an effort to get rid of them.
 It did not work but TNA ended up dumping them anyway, apparently losing interest in a regular female presence.
 Even as women gradually crept back into prominence, this trope was not really in play since the company was aiming for a more "family friendly" image on Fox Sports Net...but then came a quartet of 'em calling themselves The Beautiful People - Velvet Sky, Madison Rayne, Lacey Von Erich, and Angelina Love.
-Impact had moved to Spike TV so "family friendly" went back out the window.
+Impact had moved to Spike TV so "family friendly" went back out the window; fanservice was in.

 TNA also offered a subversion, at least a subversion in theory.
 A battle royal for a company contract where everyone wore the same outfit and the winner would be the only person not to be stripped down to their undergarments.
-So yes, lots of women flesh but the person who stuck around would (in theory) be showing the least.
+So yes, lots of woman flesh but the person who stuck around would (in theory) be showing the least.

 Between an annual diva search lasting from 2003 to 2007 bringing in a slew of models and an exhibitionist on "ECW", WWE used to be loaded with these types.
-Similarly to TNA's time with Fox, WWE turning Monday Night Raw and its pay per view programing PG reduced their reliance on this trope.
+Similarly to TNA's time with Fox Sports Net, WWE turning Monday Night Raw and its pay per view programing PG reduced their reliance on this trope.
 But then from NXT came Aksana, whose presence on Smackdown was always preceded by a sexophone before she arrived and attempted to seduce her boss with with speeches loaded with innuendo, some of it being accidental due to a limited grasp of English, a lot of it not.